 H = is the length of horizontal cable.

 3. Consolidation Point : It is the point of interconnection within the horizontal cabling actually performs a direct connection (straight-through) intermediate between horizontal cabling and cross-connect based on the horizontal cabling that goes to one or the MUTO telecommunications room on the desktop.
-There should be no cross connections between the cables and you should follow these guidelines:
+There should be no cross connections between the cables in data center and you should follow these guidelines:

 • Ensure that the total distance of the channel in any way beyond a distance of 100 meters.